overcrash66/OpenTranslator/readme.md

-# Open Translator - Speech To Speech and Speech to text Translator - Online mode (No api keys are needed ) Or Local only mode Or Hybrid mode

-Open Translator, Speech To Speech Translator with voice cloning and other cool features.
+# Open Translator: Speech To Speech and Speech to text Translator with voice cloning and other cool features
+## Can be run as Online mode ( connected to internet and make api calls using Google translate - No api keys are needed )
+## Or Fully Locally  (using local LLM's)
+## Or as a Hybrid mode (mix of Online and one single Local LLM )

 ## Features